teveltech/devops-exam/README.md

 3. Our developers didn't do such a good work, help them fix it.

-4. PR your changes and explain your solution.

 ## Expected result

 After the application starts, navigate to `http://SERVER-IP:SERVER-PORT` in your web browser: